EstevanTH/gpsd_javascript_relay/README.md

 In addition, the program adds the field `relaytime` (milliseconds timestamp) in JSON and JS objects when a GPSD response is received.
 #### Support for GPSD servers through TCP, UDP and symmetric UDP
-For a maximum compatibility and the largest choose, support is provided for all common protocols!
+For a maximum compatibility and the largest choice, support is provided for all common protocols!
 #### Support for IPv6 and IPv4
 This program has full IPv6 compatibility thanks to Qt!